pimoroni/phew/README.md

 ## What **paws** does:

 - a basic web server
+- optimised for speed (at `import` and during execution)
+- minimal use of memory
 - parameterised routing rules `/greet/<name>`
 - templating engine that allows inline python expressions `{{name.lower()}}`
 - `GET`, `POST` request methods
+- query string decoding and parsing
+- catchall handler for unrouted requests
 - `multipart/form-data`, `x-www-form-urlencoded`, and JSON `POST` bodies
-- query string decoding
-- catchall handler for any request that doesn't match a route
 - string, byte, or generator based responses
-- convenience function for setting up wifi connections
+- `connect_to_wifi` convenience method

 Where possible **paws** tries to minimise the amount of code and setup that you, the developer, has to do in favour of picking sane defaults and hiding away bits